7 Best Seafood Buffets in Las Vegas 2026

-The best seafood buffets in the city will cost you more than $60 but even cheaper $30+ options will still have a lot to offer.
+The best seafood buffets in the city will often cost you more than $60, but some lower-priced off-Strip options still have a lot to offer.
 Featuring lobster dinners and AYCE snow crabs, our top picks include the high-end luxurious buffets as well as budget options.

-There are more than enough choices – from the high-end Bacchanal Buffet with its turmeric grilled baby octopus to the budget-friendly Garden Buffet serving unlimited crab legs.
+There are more than enough choices – from the high-end Bacchanal Buffet with its crab-focused brunch to the budget-friendly Garden Buffet serving Friday seafood dinners with crab legs.
 Starting with the upscale Bacchanal, here is your guide to the best seafood buffets in Vegas.

 Top Seafood Buffets In Las Vegas: Strip & Off Strip